 Web Browsing on Galaxy S3 on Jelly Bean

 As for the results of the web browsing test, the Galaxy S3 with Jellybean survived for 6 hours and 27 minutes that is significantly better than the 5 hours 17 minutes performance of the ICS variant of the device.
 The winner of the test was the iPhone 5 with 9 hours and 56 minutes of web browsing on a single charge.

 Video Playback Test:

-The Galaxy S3 (JB) was not that good when it was put to video playback test.
-While the Jelly Bean variant ran for an hour less that the ICS one.
-The news, however is that the video playback duration of the Galaxy S3 with Jelly Bean was far better than devices like the Galaxy S2, Galaxy Note, iPhone 5 and HTC One S. With 14 hours and 17 minutes performance, the Droid Razr Max topped the charts in this department.
+The Galaxy S3 (JB) was not that good when it was put to a video playback test.
+While the Jelly Bean variant ran for an hour less than the ICS one.
+The news, however, is that the video playback duration of the Galaxy S3 with Jelly Bean was far better than devices like the Galaxy S2, Galaxy Note, iPhone 5 and HTC One S. With 14 hours and 17 minutes performance, the Droid Razr Max topped the charts in this department.